lanl-aea/waves/docs/tutorial_01_geometry.rst

 command.
 Targets are the output artifacts created by the action, such as an Abaqus model file.
 It is also worth noting that the ``SConscript`` file naming convention is case sensitive.
-In this tutorial, we will build the geometry for a rectangle part using the :meth:`waves.scons_extensions.abaqus_journal_builder_factory` builder from the :clas:`waves.scons_extensions.WAVESEnvironment` construction environment (click the builder's name to link to the
+In this tutorial, we will build the geometry for a rectangle part using the :meth:`waves.scons_extensions.abaqus_journal_builder_factory` builder from the :class:`waves.scons_extensions.WAVESEnvironment` construction environment (click the builder's name to link to the
 |PROJECT| :ref:`waves_scons_api` API).

 6. Create an ``SConscript`` file with the non-default name ``tutorial_01_geometry`` using the contents below.